python-trio/trio/docs/source/design.rst

-First, any time a task blocks (e.g., because it does an ``await sock.recv()`` but there's no data available to receive), that has to be a cancel point (because if the IO never arrives, we need to be able to time out), and it has to be a schedule point (because the whole idea of asynchronous programming is that when one task is waiting we can switch to another task to get
+First, any time a task blocks (e.g., because it does an ``await sock.recv()`` but there's no data available to receive), that has to be a cancel point (because if the I/O never arrives, we need to be able to time out), and it has to be a schedule point (because the whole idea of asynchronous programming is that when one task is waiting we can switch to another task to get